IzaanQaiser/thinkback-ai/PWA_SETUP_GUIDE.md

-# PWA Setup Guide for Thinkback.ai
+# PWA Setup Guide for Thinkback

 ## Overview
-This guide explains how to set up and test the Progressive Web App (PWA) functionality that allows users to share content directly from other apps (Instagram, YouTube, etc.) to Thinkback.ai through the iOS share sheet.
+This guide explains how to set up and test the Progressive Web App (PWA) functionality that allows users to share content directly from other apps (Instagram, YouTube, etc.) to Thinkback through the iOS share sheet.

 ## What We've Implemented